orientechnologies/orientdb-docs/source/Javascript-Command.md

 Client side script executed in 0,426000 sec(s).
 Value returned is: Profile#11:52{name:Luca} v3
 ```

-## Enable Server side scripting
+## Enable Server-side scripting

-For security reason server-side scripting is disabled by default on server.
-To enable it change the enable field to <code>true</code> in **orientdb-server-config.xml** file:
+For security reasons server-side scripting is disabled by default on the server.
+To enable it change the enable field to <code>true</code> in the **orientdb-server-config.xml** file:
 ```xml
 <!-- SERVER SIDE SCRIPT INTERPRETER.
 WARNING!
 THIS CAN BE A SECURITY HOLE: ENABLE IT ONLY IF CLIENTS ARE TRUSTED, TO TURN ON SET THE 'ENABLED' PARAMETER TO 'true' -->
   <handler class="com.orientechnologies.orient.server.handler.OServerSideScriptInterpreter">